websec/Security-Software-Process-and-Driver-Names/README.md

 # Security-Software-Process-and-Driver-Names
 Security Software Driver Names and Process Names, please send pull requests in case you want to add more to this list such as registry keys or any other identifiers of AV's, EDR/XDR's or other security products.

 If you wish to contribute, please edit the JSON file, we will update the readme.md accordingly for every update.
+You can also just create an issue with suggestions. just name the Solution, Process/Service Name(s), Driver Name(s) and we will list it here.

 # Security Software Process and Driver Information